 The Fire Danger Committee provides collaborative interagency direction for fire danger in Alaska and updates on national direction and guidance.
 The committee provides comprehensive integration and coordination in support of statewide fire danger needs.
-It coordinates the Alaska Statewide Fire Danger Operating Plan (AK FDOP).
-(See Section III.F.)
+It coordinates the Alaska Interagency Fire Danger Operating Plan (AIFDOP) (see Section III.F.).